-Inductive Bible study does not take any particular doctrine or any dogmas as a starting point.
-Therefore, this can also be understood as “neutral Bible study”.
-It can be seen as a sound basis for hermeneutics, which deals with many other approaches to textual understanding.
+Inductive Bible study can be seen as a sound basis for hermeneutics, which deals with many other approaches to understanding the text.
 The understanding of texts – because that is also what Bible reading is about – is of course never completely neutral, because it remains an interpretation and interpretation that also depends on our previous understanding, the spirit of the times and many other factors.
 No one can escape it.
-However, it makes a difference whether one interprets a biblical text with an interpretation already in mind from the outset, or whether one first questions the text.
+However, there is a difference between interpreting a Bible text from the outset with an interpretation in mind and consulting the text first.

 Inductive Bible study strengthens the confidence that really everyone can read the Bible for himself with profit.
 In the Proverbs of Solomon, he describes the experience: